mostafaelnawasany1/data-camp-/datacamp/writing_efficient_python_code.md

 gen_count = Counter(generations)
 print(gen_count, '\n')

-# Use list comprehension to get each Pokémon's starting letter
+# Use list comprehension to get each PokÃ©mon's starting letter
 starting_letters = [name[:1] for name in names]

-# Collect the count of Pokémon for each starting_letter
+# Collect the count of PokÃ©mon for each starting_letter
 starting_letters_count = Counter(starting_letters)
 print(starting_letters_count)
 ```